johanwilliams/leakomatic_api/README.md

   - Updates when a flow event completes
   - Helps track water usage patterns

+- **Signal Strength**: Shows the WiFi signal strength (RSSI) of the device
+  - Measured in dBm
+  - Updates in real-time through WebSocket events
+  - Helps monitor device connectivity quality

 - **Longest Tightness Period**: Shows the longest period of no water flow
   - Measured in seconds
   - Updates in real-time through WebSocket events
   - Helps monitor system tightness and potential leaks

-- **Flow Test**: Monitors flow alarms and provides alarm state information
-  - States: Clear (0), Warning (1), Alarm (2)
-  - Updates in real-time through WebSocket alarm events
-  - Provides early warning of potential water flow issues
-  - Helps detect and prevent water leaks
+### Binary Sensors

-- **Flow Indicator**: Binary sensor showing if water is currently flowing
+- **Flow Indicator**: Shows if water is currently flowing
   - States: On (water flowing), Off (no water flow)
   - Updates in real-time through WebSocket flow events
   - Useful for tracking active water usage and flow patterns

-- **Online Status**: Binary sensor showing if the device is currently online
+- **Online Status**: Shows if the device is currently online
   - States: On (online), Off (offline), Unknown (initial state)
   - Updates in real-time through WebSocket events
   - Automatically sets to "On" when receiving any activity message from the device
   - Automatically sets to "Off" when receiving a device update with is_online=False
   - Includes a last_seen attribute showing the timestamp of the last received message
   - Useful for monitoring device connectivity and troubleshooting connection issues

+- **Valve**: Shows the current state of the water valve
+  - States: On (valve open), Off (valve closed)
+  - Updates in real-time through WebSocket events
+  - Helps monitor valve operation and status

+### Select Entities

+- **Mode**: Allows changing the operating mode of your Leakomatic device
+  - Options: Home, Away, Pause
+  - Updates in real-time through WebSocket events
+  - Can be used to change the device mode directly from Home Assistant

+### Buttons

+- **Reset Alarms**: Allows resetting all active alarms on the device
+  - Located in the device configuration section
+  - Useful for clearing alarm states after resolving issues

+### Alarm Test Sensors

+- **Flow Test**: Monitors flow alarms and provides alarm state information
+  - States: Clear (0), Warning (1), Alarm (2)
+  - Updates in real-time through WebSocket alarm events
+  - Provides early warning of potential water flow issues

+- **Quick Test**: Monitors quick test alarms
+  - States: Clear (0), Warning (1), Alarm (2)
+  - Updates in real-time through WebSocket alarm events
+  - Helps detect and prevent water leaks

+- **Tightness Test**: Monitors tightness test alarms
+  - States: Clear (0), Warning (1), Alarm (2)
+  - Updates in real-time through WebSocket alarm events
+  - Helps detect and prevent water leaks

 ## Services